Saransh-cpp/Saransh-cpp/README.md

 You are probably looking for [my website](https://Saransh-cpp.github.io), specifically, the [open-source page](https://saransh-cpp.github.io/opensource/).

-I am a research software engineer at **UCL’s Centre for Advanced Research Computing**.
-I graduated from the University of Delhi with a major in IT and Mathematics in 2024 (with a thesis titled “_Computational upgrades to the high energy physics analysis pipeline for future LHC/HL-LHC runs_”).
+I am a research software engineer at **UCL’s Advanced Research Computing Centre**.
+I graduated from the University of Delhi with a major in CS and Mathematics in 2024 (with a thesis titled “_Computational upgrades to the high energy physics analysis pipeline for future LHC/HL-LHC runs_”).
 My thesis was carried out at the **European Organisation for Nuclear Research** (CERN), under the **Princeton Institute for Computational Science and Engineering** (PICSciE).

 I am interested in blending **programming languages** and **high-performance computing** for **data-intensive computational science**.
 I am extremely passionate about **open-source** and **open-science**, and I actively volunteer for several open-source programs and initiatives.
 Finally, I possess a strong background in **android and backend development** and traditional **software engineering**, but I don't find them interesting anymore.